Integrations are configured in the nango.yaml file, which lives in your code base (learn more).

 Arrays

-Your can use array types if the [] notation:
+Your can use array types like this:

 nango.yaml